What is a Mutual Fund?

 Open End Funds: The majority of mutual funds in India are open-end funds.
 These funds are not listed on the stock exchanges are available for subscription through the year.
 Hence, the investors have the flexibility to buy and sell these funds at any time at the current asset value price indicated by the mutual fund.

 Closed-End Funds:- These funds are listed on the stock exchange.
 They have a fixed number of outstanding shares and operate for a fixed duration.
 The fund is open for subscription only during a specified period.
 These funds also terminate on a specified date.
 Hence, the investors can redeem their units only on a specified date.

 There are a couple of benefits in investing in a mutual fund.

-The various benefits of investing in a mutual funds are described below:
+The various benefits of investing in a mutual fund are described below:

-- A simple way to make diversified investment.
+- A simple way to make a diversified investment.

 - Managed by a financial professional.

 The Fund manager or managers actively manage a mutual fund.
 They try to give the maximum returns to the investors using their professional expertise.
 Hence, those investors who don’t have time to invest by their own can get benefits from the expertise of these fund managers.